sskjgd/WebRTCKit/README.md

 - While the OpenTok SDK is full-featured and well implemented, it relies on an account with a 3rd party provider and uses a proprietary API, meaning that interoperability outside of the OpenTok ecosystem is difficult if not impossible.

 - WebRTC promises to provide a unified, cross-platform, plugin-free W3C standard for audio/video chat and broadcast as well as low-level P2P data/audio/video exchange.
-While implementing WebRTC with a proprietary 3rd party vendor makes it easy to cobble together a proof-of-concept, WebRTC can and should be as open and extensible as the other web standards we've come to know and love like HTML, TCP and WebSockets.
+While implementing WebRTC with a proprietary 3rd party vendor makes it easy to cobble together a proof-of-concept

+- WebRTC can and should be as open and extensible as the other web standards we've come to know and love like HTML, TCP and WebSockets.

 ##What is currently implemented?